 Treatment programs are designed to alleviate the distress and suffering of an infant or young child’s mental health problem and support the return to healthy development and behavior.
 Public and private mental health treatment programs and early intervention programs assess, diagnose and treat mental health and developmental disorders.

 Adapted from: Cohen, J., Onunaku, N., Clothier, S., and Poppe, J. (2005) Helping Young Children Succeed: Strategies to Promote Early Childhood Social and Emotional Development.
 Washington, DC: National Conference of State Legislatures.
-Available here.
+Available online here.

 Read more about: